 A recombinant vaccine is available to prevent hepatitis B.

 Other at-risk groups of developing hepatitis B such as intravenous drug users are also good targets for health prevention with a Hepatitis B vaccination scheme.

-Are you a doctor or a nurse?
+Are you a Doctor, Pharmacist, PA or a Nurse?

-Do you want to join the Doctors Lounge online medical community?
+Join the Doctors Lounge online medical community